-Stop, Drop and Roll Out the Back Up Plan
+Stop, Drop and Roll Out the Backup Plan

 What is the first thing to do in a crisis?
 Sound the alarms?
 Deep breaths?
 Assume the fetal position?

-Well, as event organisers, we want to feel 100% prepared before going onsite to deliver an event, but as we all know, things can happen beyond our control and it is how we deal with them that matters.
+Well, as event organisers, we want to feel 100% prepared before going onsite to deliver an event, but as we all know, things can happen beyond our control, and it is how we deal with them that matters.

-Some of our fair share of onsite ‘crises’ include luggage strikes, power cuts during speaker presentations, flight cancellations, stolen belongings and emergency visits to hospital.
+Some of our fair share of onsite ‘crises’ include luggage strikes, power cuts during speaker presentations, flight cancellations, stolen belongings and emergency visits to the hospital.
 We have also avoided a potential crisis when, just a week before travelling to Rio de Janeiro to manage a large international event for 300 people, we were told it was unsafe to travel due to rioting, therefore having to re-arrange the event location for an event that took a year and a half to plan!

-Safety & security are rightfully becoming a growing priority for live events, so knowing what to do at a time of crisis has never been more relevant and crucial.
+Safety & security are rightfully becoming a growing priority for live events, so knowing what to do in a time of crisis has never been more relevant and crucial.
 Here are some of our top tips for managing a crisis:

 1. Don’t panic